Medicare Is Changing ID Numbers

 - Teach patients about the new Medicare cards.
 Handout education materials

 - Print Education Materials or order professional copies.

 - Test system changes and work with billing office staff to ensure readiness for the new MBI format.

-- Visit the Medicare Learning Network for free educational materials about CMS’s programs and policies, and sign up for CMS’s weekly MLN Connects newsletter.
+- Visit the Fliers for free educational materials about CMS’s programs and policies, and sign up for CMS’s weekly MLN Connects newsletter.

 - MLN Fact Sheet: Transition to new Medicare Numbers and Cards

 - Press Release – New Medicare cards offer greater protection to more than 57.7 million Americans: https://www.cms.gov/Newsroom/MediaReleaseDatabase/Press-releases/2017-Press-releases-items/2017-05-30.html

 - CMS new Medicare ID card web portal information page: https://www.cms.gov/Medicare/New-Medicare-Card/index.html